Tristania (band): Rubicon 2008–2012

 Østerhus and Solvang both quit the band in 2008.
 Ole Vistnes joined as the new bassist and Gyri Losnegaard later joined as second guitarist.
-The new line-up featuring Demurtas on vocals debuted on 29 February 2008 at a festival appearance in Kiev, Ukraine.
+The new line-up featuring Demurtas on vocals debuted on 29 February 2008 at a festival appearance in Kyiv, Ukraine.
 The next member to depart was drummer Kenneth Olsson, who was replaced by Tarald Lie; while singer Østen Bergøy scaled back to part-time status with the band due to family commitments.
 Kjetil Nordhus was added to the lineup on clean vocals.
 The band's sixth album, Rubicon, was released on 25 August 2010.

 After the Out of the Dark Festival on 2 October 2011, the Hungarian Lambda Team released a freeware PC game about Tristania, named Tristania 3D.

 On 15 December, the band confirmed a new full-length album on their website for late May 2013, which was going to be called Darkest White.